What is Recursion in Data Structure?

 1. Tree Traversal

-Recursion is a natural fit for traversing(access each element) tree(hierarchical) structures:
+Recursion is a natural fit for traversing(accessing each element) tree(hierarchical) structures:

 • Pre-order Traversal: Process root, left subtree, right subtree.